 Growth Advantage Programme Impact Report March 2016

-Area of expertise: Accelerating growth
+Area of expertise: Entrepreneurship and High Growth

 This impact report sets out the short term impact of the first Growth Advantage Programme on the twenty participants on this unique growth accelerator programme - the only one of its type currently available across Scotland, and the only one of six university-based programmes in the UK part-funded by Santander that will continue to receive sponsorship for a further three years.

 The Growth Advantage Programme (GAP) is a 10-month business accelerator programme - the only one of its type currently available across Scotland - which was commissioned by Santander from Strathclyde Business School in 2014/5, with the first cohort of 20 growth-focused, ambitious SMEs starting in May 2015.

 Participants attended five two day workshops and a number of optional master classes between May 2015 and January 2016.
 Participants contributed £2,000 each towards the costs of the programme.
 The remaining costs were funded by Santander.

 The programme workshops each had a different topic but a common theme: Creating a Growth Advantage.
 The workshops were: